Shravan-Shanbhag2001/HockeyCurve_Assignment/README.md

 1.Clone the Repository

-Copy below bash code and execute:
+Copy below bash code and execute in cmd(after navigating to folder where u want to create this project):
 git clone <repository-url> cd weather-screener

 2.Install Dependencies

-Navigate to the folder containing your Flask application and install the required packages:
+Navigate to the folder containing your Flask application and Execute the below command to create a virtual environment within this folder:
+python -m venv venv
+This command will create a venv folder inside your project folder.
+This folder will contain the virtual environment’s files and dependencies.

+Activate the Virtual Environment:

+Windows:
+Copy below bash code and execute:
+venv\Scripts\activate

+macOS/Linux:
+Copy below bash code and execute source venv/bin/activate

+Then install depenencies:
 Copy below bash code and execute:
 pip install -r requirements.txt